gmcninch-tufts/gmcninch-tufts.github.io/posts/2025-07--formalization-REU.md

 - *characterization of non-degenerate alternating forms*

-  > any two non-degenerate alternating bilinear forms on spaces of the
+  > Any two non-degenerate alternating bilinear forms on spaces of the
   > same dimension are equivalent.